CopernicaMarketingSoftware/Documentation/Yothalot/tuning.md

 You can limit this input.
-You can for example specify that a writer is only allowed to merge at most 100 intermediate input files, or that it may only process 1GB of intermediate date.
+You can for example specify that a writer is only allowed to merge at most 100 intermediate input files, or that it may only process 1GB of intermediate data.
 If more files or more data is available, the Yothalot framework will first run an intermediate algorithm to merge (and optionally reduce) input data, until the number of intermediate files is small enough to start up the final writer jobs.